 No, all documents in this office are public information or covered by state statute.
 The copy fees for documents are set by state statute.

 When will you record my document and what do you do with the document after recording?

-We record and return the document within 3-4 days of receipt as long as it meets the recording requirements.
-The document is returned to whoever sent or brought the document to us, unless other specific instructions are given.
-If the document came to us through an attorney/bank/title agency, etc. it is up to them when they return it to you.
+We generally record your document the day of receipt, as long as it meets the recording requirements, and hold it for one day.
+We return the document the following business day to whomever sent or brought it to us, unless other specific instructions are given.
+If the document came to us through an attorney/bank/title agency, etc., it is up to them when they return it to you.